Gastrointestinal Cancer Research Program

 The Gastrointestinal Cancer Program supports basic, translational and clinical research across all GI cancer types:

 Determining the etiology and pathogenesis of gastrointestinal cancers

 Developing biomarkers and imaging techniques to improve detection and predict efficacy of current and novel therapeutics for gastrointestinal cancers

 Models of GI Cancer

 Developing and studying novel laboratory models of cancer to improve understanding of human cancers

 Meet the Program Members

-R. Daniel Beauchamp, M.D., and Jordan Berlin, M.D., are co-leaders of the GI Cancer Research Program.
+R. Daniel Beauchamp, M.D., and Cathy Eng, M.D., are co-leaders of the GI Cancer Research Program.
 The program has more than 30 members conducting clinical and translational research on a range of gastrointestinal cancers, with particular focus on colorectal, gastroesophageal and pancreas cancers.

 Interpreting heterogeneity in intestinal tuft cell structure and function.